eu-ge-ne/enrouter-docs/apps/web/src/app/docs/api/_void/content.md

 ES module exporting default object with:

-- Outlet names as keys
+- Keys as component names
-- `react` components as values.
+- Values as void components.

+Void components are rendered by [Outlets](/docs/api/outlet).